+In this project, the NeuraBASE network model was used as an alternate approach in controlling the swing up and balancing operations of an inverted pendulum.
 The approach utilised NeuraBASE to train the sensor neurons obtained via a rotary encoder and motor neurons from a stepper motor which rotated the swinging arm.
-A new layer, the Controller Layer, linked the sensor neurons to the motor neurons.
+A new layer, the Controller Layer, used for reinforcement learning, linked the sensor neurons to the motor neurons.
 In the absence of a dynamic model and theoretical control methods, the NeuraBASE network model was able to successfully control the pendulum swing up and balance operations.

 The results obtained showed that a single NeuraBASE was able to adaptively balance even with the introduction of dynamic changes to the system.